Skip to main content

 Written work

 If you apply to us you will be asked to submit a recent and marked essay in History.
 The essay should not be written especially for the occasion.
-You should also send in one essay written on any subject in the post A-Level language you are applying for.
-Candidates for a language from scratch do not need to submit this language essay.
+If applicable, you should also send in one essay written on any subject in the post A-Level language you are applying for.
+Candidates for an ab-initio language do not need to submit this language essay, but should submit a second History essay instead.